kms1212/foliOS/docs/common/index.md

 - RAM disk location.

 These structures are packed ABI data.
-Keep changes conservative and versioned, and do not expose Vellum-core-private discovery state through this boundary.
+Keep changes conservative and versioned, and do not expose producer-private discovery state through this boundary.